 Seville April Fair

-These dates were confirmed by Seville City Council on 16 Jan 2025.
+These dates are confirmed by Seville City Council.

 Spring in Seville has a special atmosphere, garlanded with the sweet scent of orange blossom and jasmine, and a frisson of excited anticipation, as the city's two most important events take place - first Semana Santa and then the Spring Fair, the Feria de Abril.